Our expertise in neurology negligence claims

-Our neurology negligence solicitors will provide a realistic estimate of your claims likely value during the early stages of your claim, giving you a clear idea of what you may be able to achieve.
+Our neurology negligence solicitors will provide a realistic estimate of your claims’ value during the early stages, giving you a clear idea of what you may be able to achieve.

-You will normally have 3 years to bring a compensation claim for neurology negligence that affected you.
-This time limit will be counted from when you became aware of the injury and that negligence was potentially a factor.
+You will normally have three years to bring a compensation claim for neurology negligence that affected you.
+This time limit will be counted from when you first became aware of the injury, and that negligence was potentially a factor.

 However, if you are making a claim for someone else, the time limit may be different.